Now for the fun part, creating your beautiful email campaign.

 Are you a code wizard?
 Adding an HTML element allows you to add custom code to a section of your email.
 It’s important to be comfortable using code when choosing to apply this element as it can have unintended results if not tested properly.

 SOCIAL Get social and add your social media links to your email by dragging the SOCIAL widget into the preview window and click on the icons to bring up the editing panel.
-Select the icons style that best fits with your template design.
+Select the icon style that best fits with your template design.
 Customize them further by specifying the alignment, size and margin.

-Don’t forget to add the links to your social media pages by clicking the edit icon on the right hand side.
+Don’t forget to add the links to your social media pages by clicking the edit icon on the right-hand side.
 You can change the order of the icons by moving the icon to the position you want it to display.